-Aocheng Tang has joined the Centre for Technology Management (CTM) as a Doctoral Researcher, under the supervision of Dr Frank Tietze.
-He is a member of Hughes Hall, University of Cambridge.
-Aocheng has obtained his Master in Engineering (Meng) in Mechanical Engineering from Imperial College London, graduating in 2016.
+Aocheng Tang completed his PhD studies at the Innovation and IP Management (IIPM) laboratory, the Centre for Technology Management (CTM) under the supervision of Prof Frank Tietze.
+He has obtained his Master in Engineering (Meng) in Mechanical Engineering from Imperial College London, graduating in 2016.
 In 2017, he graduated from the University of Cambridge with a Master in Philosophy (MPhil) in Industrial Systems, Manufacture and Management.

 Intellectual Property Management

 Technology and Innovation Management